transcending1/Review/admin/subpage/modules/module_doc/Neutral Network Regression.md

 ### 3.hidden_layer_sizes
-+ Description

-The ith element represents the number of neurons in the ith hidden layer.
+'The ith element represents the number of neurons in\n              the ith        hidden layer.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |